 This post is about drivers who have mostly competed in single-seater classes other than Formula One, or Indycars.
 A few may need to move between categories in the future.
-Heather Baillie now has her own profile, as does Natalie Goodwin.
+Heather Baillie now has her own profile, as do Natalie Goodwin and Ann Moore.

 Natalie Butler - former karter and saloon racer who did a season of Formula Palmer Audi in the UK in 2001.
 More recently, she has won races as part of the Formula Woman female-only motorsport franchise.
 She represented England in the Formula Woman Nations Cup in 2005, and won the trophy.
 She did some more Formula Woman races in 2006.
 Both times, she was driving a Caterham.
 Previously, she raced an MG in club championships, and competed in karting.
 In 2014, she raced a Smart in the Birkett 6 Hour Relay, alongside her father.
 She is now known as Natalie Harris.